pipebots/sprintBotBLEControl/Documentation.md

 This theme was due to include a LoPy 4 board for testing communications, but due to a number of reasons the final test was swapped to be above ground and therefore not a useful environment for gathering data for T6.

 ### T7 and T8
-These did not require pay
+These did not require payloads and were playing a more enabling than technical role in this sprint.

 # Software
 T3 is not responsible for the high level control of the robot.
 Who is responsible for the low level control was not clear at the start of the sprint but as T3 had exsisting work that could be partly repurposed and had more direct access to the components we took it upon ourselves to create a method for manual control.
 This was later developed into firmware which can recieve commands from a higher level program and then move the robot.

 ## Robot Firmware
-Low level control is handled by an

-This board is connected to a Raspberry Pi 4 via a USB serial connection.
-The Pi will run othere themes code
+This